Engineering Prof Receives National NSERC Honour - Campus News

 Over the same period, the number of young women in Ontario applying to engineering programs has almost tripled, and women now make up 21 per cent of the province’s undergraduate engineering students.

-In 2016, Davidson received the Citizenship Medal from the Ontario Professional Engineers and the Ontario Women’s Directorate Leading Women, Leading Girls, Building Communities Award.
+In 2016, Davidson received the Citizenship Medal from the Ontario Professional Engineers and the Leading Women, Leading Girls, Building Communities Award from the Ontario Women’s Directorate .